-(b) Filing a Complaint with University Administration.
+(B) Filing a Title IX Complaint.

-Any Student or employee of the University may file a Complaint against other students, staff, or faculty.
-Students may also file complaints against third parties who are not enrolled at or employed by the University if the conduct giving rise to the Complaint is related to the University's academic, educational, or extracurricular programs or activities.
-The University may not have jurisdiction to discipline third parties, but it can provide a complainant with support services and, if appropriate, it will conduct an investigation of the incident to ensure that it does not represent a pattern of Sexual Misconduct occurring at the University or involving its students or employees.
+Any Coker University student may file a Complaint against another University student, staff employee, and/or faculty member.
+Any Coker University student may also file a complaint against a third party, who is not enrolled at or employed by the University, if the conduct, giving rise to the complaint, relates to the University's academic, educational, or extracurricular programs or activities.

-Individuals may choose to decline to report alleged sexual misconduct to campus officials.
-The University respects and supports the individual's decision with respect to reporting; however, if information about sexual misconduct comes to the attention of the University, the University may (1) start an investigation even in the absence of a filed
+Students may choose to decline to report alleged sexual misconduct to campus officials.
+The University respects students, who decides not to report.
+However, if information about sexual misconduct comes to the

-Complaint and/or (2) notify appropriate law enforcement authorities if required or warranted by the nature of the information of which it becomes aware.
+University's attention, it may: (1) start an investigation even in the absence of a filed complaint; and/or (2) notify appropriate law enforcement authorities if required by law or warranted by the nature of the information available to the University.